-A report funded by the Robert Wood Johnson Foundation, as part of its Affordable Care Act (ACA) Implementation-Monitoring and Tracking Series, examines Rhode Island’s progress in implementing the ACA and building upon the foundation it has been working on for nearly 15 years.
+This report, which was funded by Robert Wood Johnson Foundation as part of a project to track Affordable Care Act (ACA) implementation, examines Rhode Island’s progress in implementing the ACA and building upon the foundation it has been working on for nearly 15 years.

 The report, authored by researchers at the Urban Institute and Georgetown University, finds that Rhode Island is off to a strong start in implementing the ACA.